 Under Section 19.5 of the State Comptroller Act, the Comptroller must publish the CAFR for each fiscal year by December 31 of each year or may publish unaudited financial statements and a written explanation to State leadership explaining the reasons for the delay beginning with the CAFR for Fiscal Year 2012.
 However, pursuant to 2012 amendments to Section 25 of the State Finance Act, the lapse period for certain expenses, which is the time period at the beginning of a fiscal year during which the State is allowed, by statute, to pay outstanding bills from a recently ended fiscal year, was permanently extended for certain medical assistance payments past the 60-day lapse period granted to most appropriations.
 This extension makes the publication of unaudited financial statements by December 31 problematic in years in which bills are paid during the end of such lapse period.
 The State has covenanted in its continuing disclosure undertakings to file the CAFR within 30 days after its availability to GOMB.
 See "CONTINUING DISCLOSURE" and APPENDIX D-FORM OF CONTINUING DISCLOSURE UNDERTAKING.
-A final copy of the Fiscal Year 2017 CAFR was available to GOMB, and was uploaded to EMMA, on March 22, 2018.
-The State does not expect that the CAFR for the fiscal year ended June 30, 2018, will be released before the end of March 2019.
-The CAFR for such fiscal year will be uploaded to EMMA after it is available to GOMB.
+A final copy of the Fiscal Year 2019 CAFR was made available to GOMB on April 30, 2020, and was uploaded to EMMA on such date.

-The Comptroller also annually prepares and issues the Traditional Budgetary Financial Report ("TBFR") using accounting practices prescribed or permitted by the State Comptroller Act (15 ILCS 405) that represent the budget basis of accounting.
+The Comptroller also annually prepares and issues the TBFR using accounting practices prescribed or permitted by the State Comptroller Act (15 ILCS 405) that represent the budget basis of accounting.
+Only portions of the TBFR have been audited.
 Presentation practices in the TBFR are materially different from the GAAP presentation practices used in the CAFR.
-A final copy of the Fiscal Year 2018 TBFR can be found on the Comptroller's website.
+A final copy of the Fiscal Year 2019 TBFR can be found on the Comptroller's website.
 Under Section 20 of the State Comptroller Act, the TBFR for each fiscal year is to be released by December 31 of each year.
 See APPENDIX F-WEBSITE INDEX.